CANDO

 • Challenging discrimination and stigma

-• Creating safe and inclusive community spaces
+• Creating safe and welcoming community spaces

-• Ensuring accessibility wherever possible
+• Supporting accessibility wherever possible

-• Valuing diversity across race, gender, sexuality, faith, and ability
+• Valuing diversity across race, gender, sexuality, faith and ability

-We believe inclusive communities strengthen everyone.
+We believe that inclusive communities make everyone stronger.

 Powered by